AmalMusouka/sat_solver/README.md

 # Problem Description

 Killer Sudoku is a puzzle played on a {n×n} grid containing nxn cells.
 The cells are filled in with numbers from the set {1…n}.
 Each row and column must contain all numbers {1…n}.
-Each of the n non-overlapping $\sqrt n x \sqrt n$ subsquares (named boxes) must also contain all numbers {1…n}.
+Each of the n non-overlapping $\sqrt n$ x $\sqrt n$ subsquares (named boxes) must also contain all numbers {1…n}.

 Each Killer Sudoku puzzle has a set of cages.
 A cage is a set of contiguous cells and a total; the numbers in the cells must add up to the total.
 Also, the cells in a cage cannot contain the same number more than once.
 The cages do not overlap, and they cover all cells.
 Cages typically contain two to four cells.
 Typically a Killer Sudoku puzzle will have exactly one solution.